harmeling/TRASHED2022-how-to-record-lectures/README.md

 arrow, looking like a "v".
 Click on it and choose "ipad".
 Now the window should show everything you are doing on the ipad.
-Now if during your Powerpoint presentation you want to show some handwriting (e.g. deriving P=NP), just switch to the "Quicktime Player" application and start writing.
+Now if during your Powerpoint presentation you want to show some handwriting (e.g. deriving P=NP for N=1), just switch to the "Quicktime Player" application and start writing.
 After that just switch back to your presentation.
 Camtasia will record everything it sees on the screen, so also your handwriting will be recorded.